DevExpress/devextreme-documentation/api-reference/10 UI Components/dxLinearGauge/1 Configuration/size/size.md

 ---
 ---
 ##### shortDescription
 Specifies the UI component's size in pixels.
-The default value depends on the component orientation.
+The default value depends on the component's orientation.

 ---
 The default size of the component depends on the [geometry](/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/geometry/).[orientation](/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/geometry/#orientation) property value: